-Freshwater lakes and reservoirs (hereafter: lakes) play a remarkably important role in the global carbon cycle.
-Every year, more organic carbon (e.g., leaves, soil) is buried in lake sediments than in the sediments of all of the world's oceans.
-However, these organic carbon inputs can also be decomposed, releasing greenhouse gases.
-The extent to which lakes bury carbon vs. release greenhouse gases may be changing, as oxygen concentrations are decreasing in the bottom waters of many lakes around the world.
-Here, we added oxygen to the bottom waters of a whole lake to test how changes in oxygen concentration affect carbon cycling.
-We found that over short timescales (weeks), low oxygen conditions decreased the amount of carbon in sediment by breaking apart chemical complexes with iron that can help retain carbon in sediment.
+Freshwater lakes and reservoirs (hereafter: lakes) play a remarkably important role in the global carbon cycle, as important sites for both carbon sequestration and greenhouse gas emissions.
+The extent to which lakes sequester carbon vs. release greenhouse gases depends upon many factors, including associations between carbon and iron that can help to preserve carbon in sediment.
+However, global declines in freshwater oxygen concentrations have the potential to affect these chemical complexes.
+Here, we added oxygen to the bottom waters of a lake to test how changes in oxygen concentration affect carbon and iron cycling.
+We found that over short timescales (weeks), low oxygen conditions decreased the amount of carbon in sediment by breaking apart associations between iron and carbon that help retain carbon in sediment.
 However, over long timescales (years), low oxygen conditions appeared to increase carbon burial by decreasing the rate at which carbon inputs were decomposed.
 These results suggest that declining oxygen concentrations in lakes around the world may have important effects on global carbon cycling, with the direction and magnitude of the impact depending on the duration of low oxygen conditions.